-When you have a work-related injury or illness, workers' compensation may pay for your medical care, rehabilitation, some wage replacement if you have to miss work, and permanent disability benefits if you don’t fully recover from your injury or illness and for vocational rehabilitation if you need to train for a new line of work.
-To get these benefits, you must file a claim and follow your state's procedures carefully.
+When you have a work-related injury or illness, workers' compensation will pay for your medical care and part of your lost wages while you’re off work.
+It will also pay permanent disability benefits if you don’t fully recover from your injury or illness and for vocational rehabilitation if you need to train for a new line of work.
+To get these benefits, you must report your injury and file a claim according to your state's procedures.

 The insurance company will conduct an investigation before approving or denying your claim.
 The insurer must tell you what it decided, usually within about two to four weeks.
 In some states, if your claim isn't denied by the deadline, it will automatically be considered approved.

 If the claim is approved, you’ll start receiving benefits.
 If your claim is denied—which often happens—you have the right to appeal.
 This is the point when you should speak with a lawyer as soon as possible.
 There are many reasons for denials—from missed deadlines to disputes over whether your medical condition is related to work.
 The appeals process is complicated, with strict deadlines.
-An experienced workers’ comp attorney can help you decide whether it’s a good idea to pursue an appeal and, if so, can protect your rights throughout the process.
-Also, a lawyer won’t cost you anything up front.
-Generally, workers’ comp attorneys charge a percentage of your benefits—and don’t get anything if you lose.
+An experienced workers’ comp attorney can help you decide whether it’s a good idea to pursue an appeal and, if so, can protect your interests throughout the process.
+Also, a lawyer often won’t cost you anything up front.
+Generally, workers’ comp attorneys charge a percentage of your benefits if you win—and nothing if you lose.
 (To learn more, see our state-specific articles on how much workers’ comp lawyers charge.)